prateekagr21/Machine-Translation-in-NLP/README.md

 Building a model which translates English to French.

-Using LSTM   Recurrent Neural Network.
+Using LSTM   Recurrent Neural Network.\
+we are able to do the machine translation..